 Always dreaming of an easy family holiday?
 It could be argued that life is a holiday here in Singapore, thanks to our endless sunshine, great attractions for families and kid-friendly restaurants – but it’s great to venture from the Little Red Dot, even if it is just to exchange one island for another.
-Long-haul journeys with the brood can be a bit of a challenge (so don’t miss our survival tips for plane trips with kids), but there’s no need to go far for a smashing holiday.
+Long-haul journeys with the brood can be a bit of a challenge (so don’t miss our survival tips for plane trips with kids) and clashing school breaks don’t help, but there’s no need to go far for a smashing holiday.
 Singapore is surrounded by isles and pulaus just perfect for a long weekend vacay.
 So pack your swimsuit and sarong and take your pick from some of our all-time favourite getaways from Singapore for families: no stopover required…

 This is our favourite hands down for a family holiday that everyone will love.
 The best way to enjoy it is to get a group of mates together and book it for a public holiday.
 Why is it so good?
 Read our full guide to Pulau Joyo here.

 Located about three hours from Singapore in Indonesia’s Riau Islands, Telunas Private Island combines the sun, sand, and sea with resort comforts and no airport time: perfect for an easy family holiday.
+We liked it so much, we went back for a second time!
 Fun for little ones doesn’t include pushing a start button on a TV – they’ll get to build sandcastles, go fishing, try stand-up paddling, and take out a kayak.
 Parents can indulge in a variety of spa and massage treatments.
 The sister property, Telunas Beach Resort on Sugi Island is a more economical option and designed with large groups in mind.

 Apart from Sentosa, this is our closest island neighbour and it’s the go-to if you want to get away fast, play golf or just spend days with the kids playing on beautiful beaches with powder-soft sand.
 If, like us, you want an effortless escape where all of the family will be taken care of beautifully, head to the Angsana Bintan – check out our full guide to family holiday bliss!